-On the other hand, there may be those who say, “The hell with it — let the chips fall where they may, we’ll grab what we can!”
-That is, if we are going to die anyway, why not savor every kind of indulgence, challenge every social convention, worship at the church of egotistical self-interest while ruthlessly trying to control the chess pieces, and thus avoid our fear by exploiting all the possibilities of experience until the curtain crashes down?
-Whatever harm we may do to ourselves and others in the process, of course, can be chalked up to being “just part of the game of life, because when you’re dead you’re dead.”
+Alternately, there will be those who say, “To hell with it — let the chips fall where they may, we’ll grab what we can while we can!
+Life is short anyway, so why not savor every kind of indulgence possible?
+We’ll worship at the church of egotistical self-interest while ruthlessly trying to control the chess pieces, and thus avoid our fear by exploiting all the possibilities of experience until the curtain crashes down.
+Whatever harm we may do to ourselves and others in the process can be chalked up to being just part of the game of life, because when you’re dead you’re dead.”

-Nevertheless, neither strategy – that of the hopeful believer, nor that of the nihilistic hedonist – can truly succeed in quenching the fear, because real release is neither a matter of working up some kind of enthusiastic idealism, nor does it consist of the raw exploitation of experience, both of which are ultimately mere distractions.
+Nevertheless, neither strategy – that of the hopeful believer, nor that of the nihilistic hedonist – can truly succeed in quenching the fear, because real release is neither a matter of working up some kind of enthusiastic idealism, nor does it consist of the raw exploitation of experience, both of which are ultimately mere impotent distractions.
 Even the intellectual effort to rigorously deconstruct it will typically fall apart when confronted by the visceral quality of living fear, because fear is stronger than reason.

 Even when things seem conventionally agreeable, we are still afraid of losing what we imagine we possess, not to mention the conditions of real and imminent threat which prevail on much of this planet and bedevil so many of its inhabitants.
 It certainly seems that fear runs the show and calls the shots on both the macro as well as the micro level.

 Upon clear inspection, we must realize that it is only love which is stronger than fear.
 It is love which draws us out beyond our reluctance, beyond our resistance, beyond our self-absorption, and beyond our suit of emotional armor which we have clothed ourselves in to defend against the fearfulness of embodiment.

 Indeed, more than anything else, we can recognize that love is the reason we took form here, just as it is only love (or our failure to love) that we take with us when we move on.
 The more profoundly we allow love to rule our life and relationships, the more effectively the fear will be seen through and released, until “all is well” is no longer just a hopeful slogan, but the actual perception of how things really are, and how we really are, as unique expressions of love itself.

 Love makes it possible to appreciate this human experience in whatever form it comes, without having to run away in fear of life into fantasies of escapism.
-True and complete fearlessness can only be the case when we let love live us, and so that’s the main thing – to be Love, and not at some fictional time when everything else falls into place, but here, now, and always.
+True and complete fearlessness can only be the case when we let love live us, and so that’s the essential thing – to be Love, and not at some fictional time when everything else falls into place, but here, now, and always.

 In that regard, the contemporary teacher Anam Thubten wisely writes: “May we now have the inner wisdom to love this precious human life.
-Not from these deep seated karmic habits but from this pure, intelligent, compassionate awareness. so that we can respond to every situation not with fear not with hatred but total love and courage.
+Not from these deep seated karmic habits but from this pure, intelligent, compassionate awareness, so that we can respond to every situation not with fear, not with hatred, but total love and courage.
 So we can wake up again and again a thousand times everyday day and to be enchanted by the unfathomable, the sacredness, the great mystery of everything.”

-I’ve heard it said that our ultimate desire is to be free of desire itself, yet here in this moment, heart to heart, it’s clear that all we really want is to love and be loved.
+It’s been said that our ultimate desire is to be free of desire itself, yet here in this moment, heart to heart, it’s clear that all we really want is to love and be loved.
 This yearning for deep intimacy is at the core of all, in this and any possible worlds as well.
 Our self-consciousness holds us back, but love will exceed such fear.

 Everything is only Love seeking for itself, and finding itself in everything.
 Nothing is at last immune to Love.
 This recognition will crack every heart shell open in its own sweet time.
 Why wait, when there’s an open invitation now?
 Even the burden of our fearful intolerance is but Love’s teasing play with itself for the joy of intolerance dissolving in Love.